"

 What this course is (and is not) about

-To challenge this course successfully, students need to know many different Ethical systems well, beyond just their own general sense of right and wrong.
+To challenge this course successfully, students need to know many different Ethical systems well, beyond just their own instinctive sense of right and wrong.
 Students should be able to easily discuss different Ethical Systems, knowing their definitions and characteristics well.
+This includes being able to analyze and evaluate ethical systems that vary widely from the student’s own.
 Students should have a good understanding of the theoretical frameworks that make up a human being’s ethics, and be able to apply those frameworks in a professional environment to both themselves and to others whose frameworks are vastly different.

 To do well in this challenge, students need to demonstrate the ability to apply, analyze, and evaluate concepts of Ethics at a level equal to college coursework.
 They need to know the specific names and definitions of ethical systems, and be able to give examples of how those systems are applied in the real world.
 Students should feel comfortable using empathy to explore an ethical system that is different from their own.
 They should be able to discuss Ethics both in terms of current events and personal experience, in hypothetical situations, and at a more holistic level.
 Finally, they should be able to create or recreate an ethical decision-making framework for professional situations that takes the many contextual factors into consideration.